RobertooFelipe/RobertooFelipe/README.md

 # Hey, I'am Roberto Felipe 🌌

-Hi my name is Roberto Felipe Nhani de Oliveira, i've 17 years old.
+Hi my name is Roberto Felipe Nhani de Oliveira, I've 17 years old.
 I'm always looking for new knowledge, new friendships and new opportunities.
-I'm studying the integrated high school with IT technical course.
+I'm studying the integrated high school with TI technical course.

 🌎 Brazilian